kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 test
 ---
 layout: page
-title: Generating Kaltura Sessions with Application Tokens
+title: Creating an Application Token User
+subcat: AppToken Steps
-weight: 100
+weight: 150
 ---

-Customers who wish to implement the Application Token will need to have their administrator (or Kaltura professional services provider) createin the Backend with Operator (or higher) roles.
-You will not be able to proceed until you have a user with these roles.
+Customers who wish to implement the Application Token will need to have their administrator (or Kaltura professional services provider) create a user with Operator (or higher) roles in the Backend.
-The following steps detail the process of creating a user that represents the application.
-This can be done by an administrator or by Kaltura's professional services.

 1. Using the Kaltura API for creating users (api_v3/service/ottuser/action/register), create a user that represents the application.
 2. Next, associate the user with a role that has the required application permissions (or create a new role if none exists) using the addRole API: api_v3/service/ottuser/action/addRole.